Professor Samuel Smith

-Sam is a tenure-track Yorkshire Cancer Research University Academic Fellow.
-He is broadly interested in cancer prevention and control.
-Specific interests include the psychological factors affecting chemoprevention use, cancer in high risk populations, lifestyle behaviour change, novel clinical trial designs, and cancer screening uptake.
-Sam's academic background is in behavioural science and health psychology, and he uses a range of quantitative and qualitative methods within his research.
+I am Professor of Behavioural Oncology supported by an NIHR Advanced Fellowship.
+I am also a Yorkshire Cancer Research University Academic Fellow.
+I’m broadly interested in cancer prevention and control and intervention optimisation.
+Specific interests include the psychological factors affecting the use of cancer medicines, cancer in high risk populations, weight management, physical activity, clinical trial methodology, and cancer screening participation.
+My academic background is in behavioural science and health psychology, and I use a range of quantitative and qualitative methods within my research.

-Sam's PhD thesis investigated the potential of 'gist-based' information to promote colorectal cancer screening uptake among low literacy groups.
-This work was was funded by a Medical Research Council studentship, and an NIHR programme grant (PI: Rosalind Raine).
-Sam's PhD was supervised by Professor Jane Wardle and Dr Christian von Wagner at the Cancer Research UK Health Behaviour Research Centre, University College London.
-After his doctoral studies, Sam was awarded a postdoctoral fellowship in the Division of General Internal Medicine, Northwestern University, Chicago.
-Under the supervision of Professor Michael Wolf, he gained expertise in medication adherence, patient activation and health literacy.
-In 2014 he was awarded a Cancer Research UK Fellowship to investigate decision-making in the context of breast cancer chemoprevention.
-This work was largely based at the Wolfson Institute of Preventive Medicine under the mentorship of Professor Jack Cuzick.
+My PhD thesis investigated the potential of 'gist-based' information to promote colorectal cancer screening uptake among low literacy groups.
+This work was was funded by a Medical Research Council studentship, and an NIHR programme grant (PI: Raine).
+My PhD was supervised by Professor Jane Wardle and Professor Christian von Wagner at the Cancer Research UK Health Behaviour Research Centre, University College London.
+After my doctoral studies, I was awarded a postdoctoral fellowship in the Division of General Internal Medicine, Northwestern University, Chicago.
+Under the supervision of Professor Michael Wolf, I gained expertise in medication adherence, patient activation and health literacy.
+In 2014 I was awarded a Cancer Research UK Fellowship to investigate decision-making in the context of breast cancer chemoprevention.
+This work was largely based at the Wolfson Institute of Preventive Medicine under the mentorship of Professor Jack Cuzick FRS.